UW Strategic Planning

-Collaborative work is the key to understanding and solving society’s most pressing issues.
-This initiative of the Sustainable Academic Business Plan works to increase and facilitate UW collaborative research, teaching, and learning in order to support broad-based learning and improve our ability as a society to nimbly respond to emerging issues.
+Collaborative work is increasingly the key to understanding and solving society’s most pressing issues.
+This initiative of the Sustainable Academic Business Plan works to increase and facilitate UW collaborative research and teaching in order to support scholarship and learning.

 Collaboration in the UW of the 21st Century is:

 See the visioning document Fostering Collaboration in the 21st Century for details.

 - Create a supportive environment for students and faculty to study, teach and research across boundaries.